ilyagr/restic/doc/020_installation.rst

     $ docker pull ghcr.io/restic/restic

-Restic relies on the hostname for various operations.
-Make sure to set a static hostname using `--hostname` when creating a Docker container, otherwise Docker will assign a random hostname each time.
+Restic relies on the hostname to tag snapshots and optimize deduplication, among other things.
+You should set a static hostname, either using `--hostname` when creating a Docker container or by using the `--host` option to `restic backup`.
+By default, Docker would pick a random hostname each time.

 From Source
 ***********